 Freelancing is great for individuals as they get to choose their assignments and work schedule.

-Earlier, clients were not charged any fee.
+Earlier, this platform did not charge clients any fee.

-You pay 20% for the first $500 billed with the client across all contracts, then 10% for total billings between $500.01 and $10,000.
+Freelancers pay 20% for the first $500 billed with the client across all contracts, then 10% for total billings between $500.01 and $10,000.
 When total billings with the client exceed $10,000, a 5% fee is charged.